Bret Ingalls

 Bret Alexander Ingalls (born August 19, 1960) is an American football coach.
-He is an offensive assistant at the University of Michigan, a position he has held since 2022.
-Ingalls was an assistant coach with the New Orleans Saints of the National Football League (NFL) from 2009 to 2016.
-He also served as an offensive coordinator at San Diego State University, the University of Louisville, Northern Iowa University, and the University of Idaho between 1992 and 2003.
+He was most recently an assistant coach at the University of Michigan from 2022 until 2025.
+Ingalls was also an assistant coach with the New Orleans Saints of the National Football League (NFL) from 2009 to 2016.
+He served as an offensive coordinator at San Diego State University, the University of Louisville, Northern Iowa University, and the University of Idaho between 1992 and 2003.

 Early life

 Bret Alexander Ingalls was born in 1960 to James L. Ingalls and Elizabeth Ingalls (Sites).
 His father was an all-state football player and went on to play semi-professional football for the Seattle Ramblers.
 He is a graduate of Snohomish High School, in Snohomish, Washington, where he played trumpet in the jazz band and lettered in football, basketball, and baseball.
 In the 1976–77 season, under the leadership of head coach Dick Armstrong, Ingalls helped the Snohomish High Panthers win the school's first state championship.
 In his senior season, he received All-American honors as a halfback for the Panthers.
 Ingalls earned an athletic scholarship to Colorado, but transferred after his first year to Wichita State.
 His career was ultimately cut short by a neck injury.